arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 ### Onboard Sensors Management

 Efficient management of the Nicla Sense Env's onboard sensors is important for optimizing its performance and power usage.
-The sketch shown below demonstrates how to turn on or off the onboard sensors of the Nicla Sense Env and check their statuses using the `Arduino_NiclaSenseEnv` library API:
+The sketch shown below demonstrates how to turn on or off the onboard sensors (temperature, relative humidity, ) of the Nicla Sense Env and check their statuses using the `Arduino_NiclaSenseEnv` library API:

 ```arduino
 void setup() {